 If your cornea or lens isn't evenly and smoothly curved, light rays aren't refracted properly, and you have a refractive error.

 Farsightedness occurs when your eyeball is shorter than normal or your cornea is curved too little.
 The effect is the opposite of nearsightedness.

 Other refractive errors

 In addition to farsightedness, other refractive errors include:

 Nearsightedness (myopia).
 Nearsightedness usually occurs when your eyeball is longer than normal or your cornea is curved too steeply.
 Instead of being focused precisely on your retina, light is focused in front of your retina, resulting in a blurry appearance for distant objects.

 Astigmatism.
-This occurs when your cornea or lens is curved more steeply in one direction than in another.
+This occurs when your cornea or lens is curved more steeply in one direction than it is in another.
 Uncorrected astigmatism blurs your vision.

 Farsightedness can be associated with several problems, such as:

 Reduced quality of life.
-Uncorrected farsightedness can affect your quality of life.
-You might not be able to perform a task as well as you wish.
+With uncorrected farsightedness, you might not be able to perform a task as well as you wish.
 And your limited vision may detract from your enjoyment of day-to-day activities.